mlabonne/llm-course/README.md

 * **Flash Attention**: Optimization of the attention mechanism to transform its complexity from quadratic to linear, speeding up both training and inference.
 * **Key-value cache**: Understand the key-value cache and the improvements introduced in [Multi-Query Attention](https://arxiv.org/abs/1911.02150) (MQA) and [Grouped-Query Attention](https://arxiv.org/abs/2305.13245) (GQA).
 * **Speculative decoding**: Use a small model to produce drafts that are then reviewed by a larger model to speed up text generation.
+EAGLE-3 is a particularly popular solution.

 📚 **References**:
 * [GPU Inference](https://huggingface.co/docs/transformers/main/en/perf_infer_gpu_one) by Hugging Face: Explain how to optimize inference on GPUs.
 * [LLM Inference](https://www.databricks.com/blog/llm-inference-performance-engineering-best-practices) by Databricks: Best practices for how to optimize LLM inference in production.
 * [Optimizing LLMs for Speed and Memory](https://huggingface.co/docs/transformers/main/en/llm_tutorial_optimization) by Hugging Face: Explain three main techniques to optimize speed and memory, namely quantization, Flash Attention, and architectural innovations.
-* [Assisted Generation](https://huggingface.co/blog/assisted-generation) by Hugging Face: HF's version of speculative decoding, it's an interesting blog post about how it works with code to implement it.
+* [Assisted Generation](https://huggingface.co/blog/assisted-generation) by Hugging Face: HF's version of speculative decoding.
+It's an interesting blog post about how it works with code to implement it.
+* [EAGLE-3 paper](https://arxiv.org/abs/2503.01840?utm_source=chatgpt.com): Introduces EAGLE-3 and reports speedups up to 6.5×.
+* [Speculators](https://github.com/vllm-project/speculators): Library made by vLLM for building, evaluating, and storing speculative decoding algorithms (e.g., EAGLE-3) for LLM inference.

 ---
 ### 7. Deploying LLMs

 Deploying LLMs at scale is an engineering feat that can require multiple clusters of GPUs.
-In other scenarios, demos and local apps can be achieved with a much lower complexity.
+In other scenarios, demos and local apps can be achieved with much lower complexity.

 * **Local deployment**: Privacy is an important advantage that open-source LLMs have over private ones.
 Local LLM servers ([LM Studio](https://lmstudio.ai/), [Ollama](https://ollama.ai/), [oobabooga](https://github.com/oobabooga/text-generation-webui), [kobold.cpp](https://github.com/LostRuins/koboldcpp), etc.) capitalize on this advantage to power local apps.
 * **Demo deployment**: Frameworks like [Gradio](https://www.gradio.app/) and [Streamlit](https://docs.streamlit.io/) are helpful to prototype applications and share demos.
-You can also easily host them online, for example using [Hugging Face Spaces](https://huggingface.co/spaces).
+You can also easily host them online, for example, using [Hugging Face Spaces](https://huggingface.co/spaces).
-* **Server deployment**: Deploy LLMs at scale requires cloud (see also [SkyPilot](https://skypilot.readthedocs.io/en/latest/)) or on-prem infrastructure and often leverage optimized text generation frameworks like [TGI](https://github.com/huggingface/text-generation-inference), [vLLM](https://github.com/vllm-project/vllm/tree/main), etc.
+* **Server deployment**: Deploying LLMs at scale requires cloud (see also [SkyPilot](https://skypilot.readthedocs.io/en/latest/)) or on-prem infrastructure and often leverages optimized text generation frameworks like [TGI](https://github.com/huggingface/text-generation-inference), [vLLM](https://github.com/vllm-project/vllm/tree/main), etc.
 * **Edge deployment**: In constrained environments, high-performance frameworks like [MLC LLM](https://github.com/mlc-ai/mlc-llm) and [mnn-llm](https://github.com/wangzhaode/mnn-llm/blob/master/README_en.md) can deploy LLM in web browsers, Android, and iOS.

 📚 **References**: